 Sometimes, laboratories will need specialized storage tanks, which will frequently contain sensitive and volatile materials.

-As our designers create your new laboratory, they take these features into account.
+As designers create the new laboratory, they must take these features into account.
 Plans will be made to install this technology in specific spots, which will be optimized for access during day-to-day use and maintenance.

 Some of these machines will also need to be placed near certain features.
 For example, a storage tank is best placed close to the station at which it is most frequently used.